19 Feb What’s the Right Age to Give my Kid Social Media?

 - Does he/she have a strong heart?
 I’m not referring to the way that her heart pumps blood through her body, but rather, is your child self-confident?
 Or, is he/she adrift in their identity, uncertain as to who they are or why they exist?
 Ask your son or daughter to name three amazing things about themselves.
 If they can’t do this, then they’re not ready for social media.
 Think about Instagram for a minute – how many 13-year-old girls are truly ready for “the whispers of Instagram?”
 The whisper that says, “skin and sexy = followers and likes.”
 The whisper that shows them an endless stream of perfectly polished pictures, with a subtle message about true beauty that is truly only skin deep.
 The whisper of female comparison lurks HEAVY on Instagram, and I know few 13-year-old girls who are ready for that.

 - Is he/she trustworthy?
 For example, is she trusted to take care of children?
-Can your son or daughter stay home alone for three straight hours without any contact from you?
+Can your son or daughter stay home alone for two straight hours without any contact from you?
 If not, then they are not ready for social media.
-If he/she can’t handle three hours alone in the real world, then he/she can’t handle 30 minutes alone in the social media world.
+If he/she can’t handle two hours alone in the real world, then he/she can’t handle 2 minutes alone in the social media world.

 - Is he/she at least 13 years old?
 I know, I’ve said this multiple times.
 Until the third graders we speak to stop raising their hands when asked if they have a social media account, I’m going to keep asking this question.
 Kids who begin using social media before turning 13 are beginning their journey into the social media ecosystem as a lie, and worse yet, one that is often condoned by parents.
 NOTE: at Protect Young Eyes, we advocate for at least age 15 for mature social media platforms like Snapchat and Instagram.
 Trust us.
 They’re full of trouble.